jezzlucena/caderno/README.md

-# Agenda - Personal Journal App
+# Caderno - Personal Journal App

 A beautiful, privacy-focused personal journal application built with React, TypeScript, and modern web technologies.
 Write your thoughts, attach images, and leverage AI-powered autocomplete - all with optional encryption for maximum privacy.